tksarah/forCommunityCouncil/AgentProgram/README.md

 * **Evaluation and Remuneration Structure:** The existing evaluation process, previously managed by Startale, will be removed.
 Instead, agents will be compensated through a decentralized and transparent process.
 * **Community Council’s Role:** The council will be responsible for assessing and approving compensation requests made by agents, known as “Tips,” through on-chain community treasury proposals.

+## New Compensation Model: Tips Proposal System
+The Tips Compensation Model is a community-driven approach designed to reward Astar Ecosystem Agents transparently and fairly.
+Instead of receiving automatic payments, agents can submit “Tips” proposals to the Community Treasury once per quarter.
+Each proposal should specify the requested amount and provide a detailed justification of past contributions, such as community engagement, content creation, event organization, or technical support.

+These proposals are then reviewed and approved by the Community Council, ensuring that compensation is merit-based and aligned with the ecosystem's impact goals.
+This model promotes accountability, transparency, and community involvement, empowering and rewarding agents to contribute meaningfully while keeping the ecosystem sustainable.

+### How the Tips Proposal System Works:

+* **Agents Seeking Compensation:** Agents will submit Tip proposals to the Community Treasury.
+* **Frequency:** Agents can submit one Tip proposal per quarter.
+* **Proposal Requirements:** Each Tip proposal must include:
+ * The amount requested for compensation.
+ * A justification detailing contributions made during the quarter, with specific evidence of impact and results.
+The proposer must have a verified on-chain identity.
+* **Approval Process:** The Community Council will review each proposal, deliberate on the contributions made, and decide if the compensation is justified.

+### Role of Startale Under the New System:

+* **Oversight and Support:** Startale will continue to manage the Astar Ecosystem Agent Program by:
+ * Handling new member applications.
+ * Providing support and guidance to agents.
+ * Promoting agents and their contributions on Astar's official channels and platforms.
+ * Managing agent privileges, such as event invitations and direct access to the team.
+* **Note:** Startale will no longer be involved in evaluating agent contributions for compensation purposes.